puppetlabs/bolt/documentation/writing_tasks.md

 puts result.to_json
 ```

+Error results typically contain the file and line number under the `details` key of an
+error.
+Bolt merges the 'file' and 'line' keys with results unless 'file' is present in the
+`_error` hash returned from a task.

 ### Returning sensitive data

 To return secrets from a task, use the `_sensitive` key in the output.
 Bolt